 Fredericks & Freiser

-Fredericks & Freiser Established in 1996, Fredericks & Freiser is a contemporary art gallery owned by Jessica Fredericks
+Fredericks & Freiser Founded in 1996 by Jessica Fredericks and Andrew Freiser, Fredericks & Freiser is a contemporary art gallery in Chelsea, New York.

 Fredericks & Freiser represents a select group of emerging and established artists.
 Since our beginning as one of the early galleries in the Chelsea art scene, we have presented artists’ first solo exhibitions as well as historical exhibitions that spotlight artists of earlier generations whose work is particularly relevant to current trends and ideas.
 While fostering a continuum between the past